yannick-burkard/greyHeronRecognition/greyHeronDetection/detection/README.md

 This repository contains the `detection.py` script that applies a given object detection model in YOLOv5 format on a specified dataset.
 By default, a .txt file containing labels (class, boundix box, confidence) in YOLOv5 format is saved for every image in which objects are detected.
-It is also possible to save labelled images, as well as a csv file containing results.
+It is also possible to save labelled images, cropped detections, as well as a csv file containing results.
 The funtion takes in as arguments a dictionary containing the following detection configurations:
 1. `'parent_dir'`: this is the parent directory corresponing to the greyHeronRecognition repository (e.g. `'/cluster/home/username/greyHeronRecognition'`)
 2. `'yolo_path'`: path of yolov5 repository (relative to parent directory)